ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-manage-alert-notifications.md

        style="margin-left: 40px;"/>
 </p>

-## Types of Alerts You Might See
+## Understanding Your Analysis Results

+After each 30-second recording, the Kardia app provides instant analysis.
 Understanding these alert types helps you manage them effectively and know when to contact your healthcare provider.

-- **Normal Readings:** Your ECG did not show signs of irregular rhythm.
+- **Normal Readings:** Your ECG shows a regular heart rhythm with a heart rate between 50-100 beats per minute and no irregular beats detected.

+  > **Note:** A normal result does not guarantee you are not experiencing other heart conditions.
+Contact your doctor if you have symptoms even with normal readings.

 <p>
   <img src="./assets/images/screenshots/normalReading.png"